johvnguyen/image_metadata_parser/README.md

 - In PNGParser, write a function to take in all IDAT data and apply corresponding decompression algorithm to return raw image data.
 - Refactor exceptions in some chunk parsers such as IHDR parser to use custom exception messages instead of generic ValueError.
 Ideally use both.
 - Unit testing on faulty PNGs and see if error messages and logging can help catch the faults.
+- Refacotring how we parse each chunk -- do we do it all at once, do we parse chunk values one at a time?
+Need to standardize